wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-security.md

 The best practice is to keep this information out of your app's configuration files.
 Azure lets you store configuration information as part of the runtime environment as **app settings** and **connection strings**.
 The values are exposed to your application at runtime through *environment variables* for most programming languages.
 For .NET applications, these values are injected into your .NET configuration at runtime.
-Apart from these situations, these configuration settings will remain encrypted unless you view or configure them using the [Azure Management Portal](https://manage.windowsazure.cn) or utilities such as PowerShell or the Azure CLI.
+Apart from these situations, these configuration settings will remain encrypted unless you view or configure them using the [Azure Classic Management Portal](https://manage.windowsazure.cn) or utilities such as PowerShell or the Azure CLI.

 Storing configuration information in Azure makes it possible for the app's administrator to lock down sensitive information for the production apps.
 Developers can use a separate set of configuration settings for app development and the settings can be automatically superseded by the settings configured in Azure Web App.
 Not even the developers need to know the secrets configured for the production app.
-For more information on configuring app settings and connection strings in Azure Web App, see [Configuring web apps](/documentation/articles/web-sites-configure).
+For more information on configuring app settings and connection strings in Azure Web App, see [Configuring web apps](/documentation/articles/web-sites-configure/).

 ### FTPS